 The ROTC Program is also looking for highly skilled nursing students that are interested in serving as an Army Nurse.
 Please see the links below for information about the Nursing Programs at Illinois State University, Illinois Wesleyan University and Bradley University.
 For more information about Army ROTC nursing students pleaseclick here.

 Students take a Military Science course each semester (freshman through senior year) and participate in a weekly leadership laboratory.
 The summer between freshman and sophomore year Cadets may be required to attend Basic Camp.
 The summer between junior and senior years, Cadets attend Advance Camp.
 Both are four-week courses conducted at Fort Knox, KY.

 Upon successful completion of the Army ROTC program and receipt of a Bachelor's or Master's Degree, students receive a commission as an Army Officer in the rank of Second Lieutenant (2LT).
 Newly appointed 2LTs will serve on Active Duty, in the Army National Guard, or the Army Reserve.

-Please contact our Recruiting Operations Officer to ask about other ways to join Army ROTC and our financial incentives, including two, three, and four-year scholarships.
+You can text either ISU, IWU or BU to GOARMY (462769) for more information about the other ways to join Army ROTC and our financial incentives, including two, three, and four-year scholarships.

 Please consider donating money towards the various events our Cadets take part in (e.g. Army 10-Miler, Polar Plunge, Color Guard missions, Ranger Challenge, Ranger Buddy, etc.).
 Donations will be used for updating equipment, team shirts/hoodies, food or if you having something specific you'd like to donate towards.
 In addition to supporting our Cadets, you will be receive a brick to be placed in the Colonel Dirk Spanton Memorial Brick walk located in the front of our building.